Mitigating hallucinations in healthcare LLMs with granular fact-checking and domain-specific adaptation

 \subsection{Verification System Integration}

-The verification pipeline functions as a post evaluation layer that works independently of the language model.
-However, such layers can be implemented to other benchmark generative models.
+The verification pipeline functions as a post-evaluation layer that works independently of the language model.
+However, such layers can be implemented in other benchmark generative models.
 This layer ensures that generated summaries are validated against their EHR data.
-Each proposition is analyzed against their ground truth through the logical checks, and then a transparent verdict (\textit{Supported} or \textit{Not Supported}) is assigned.
-The demonstrated results in {Figure \ref{fig:fact-check-table} highlights the range of factual and logical inconsistencies identified by the system in real-world clinical narratives.
+Each proposition is analyzed against its ground truth through the logical checks, and then a transparent verdict (\textit{Supported} or \textit{Not Supported}) is assigned.
+The demonstrated results in Figure \ref{fig:fact-check-table} highlight the range of factual and logical inconsistencies identified by the system in real-world clinical narratives.